swimjones/jekyll-now/_posts/2018-5-07-Dangerous-Ideas.md

 So be an anomaly.

-Every rule can be broken, every agreement renegotiated, and every "truth" challenged.
-Holding this truth allows you a degree of freedom unavailable to most.
+Every rule can be broken, every agreement negotiated, and every "truth" challenged.
+Knowing this allows you a degree of freedom unavailable to most.
 With this in mind, every obstacle IS the opportunity.

 ## You don't have to be an expert.